liamjosephnolan/liamjosephnolan.github.io/index.md

 <!--projects-->

 ## My Resume
 Want to know a bit more about my professional experience and skills?
-This site also hosts my [Resume](assets/LiamNolanCV.pdf).
+This site also hosts my [Resume]{:.heading.flip-title}

 <!--html element to embed pdf resume and hide on mobile (Because it looks bad)-->